DreamHack: History

 Dreamhack began as a small gathering of schoolmates and friends in the basement of an elementary school in Malung, Sweden, in the early 1990s.
 In 1994, it was moved to the school cafeteria and became one of the larger regional demo tech and gaming events at the time.
 This event was also the first to be called DreamHack.

 In 1997, the event took place at Arena Kupolen in Borlänge and became the largest LAN party of Sweden and the third largest party in Scandinavia at the time.
-Furthermore, DreamHack 2001 and the upcoming events were held at the Elmia exhibition centre in Jönköping, where it has been since.
+Furthermore, DreamHack 2001 and the subsequent events were held at the Elmia exhibition centre in Jönköping.
+It was held there until the last Dreamhack Jönköping (2023), both Winter and Summer, when, in 2024, it left Jönköping after 30 years in the city.

 In 2002, DreamHack had events twice a year.
 Initially, DreamHack Summer in June was focused on computer games, and DreamHack Winter was more focused on computer program demos and was held during the last weekend of November.
 Today, the focus of summer and winter is same.

 In 2011, DreamHack AB went through a corporate reform, renewing the company administration.

 DreamHack winter 2011 hosted League of Legends season 1 World Championship.
 The next year's League of Legends World Championship was held independently.

 It was announced on November 15, 2012, that DreamHack would be partnering with Major League Gaming (MLG) and Electronic Sports League (ESL) to help facilitate the growth and development of the North American and European esports scene.
 These partnerships included universal rankings, unified competition structures, and more.

 In 2013, DreamHack AB grew into a corporation.
 Later they added a third event during the late summer in Stockholm.
 It was hosted at Globe Arenas in 2014.

 In November 2015, Modern Times Group bought DreamHack for 244 million Swedish krona.

+In response to the increasing visibility of older gamers, in June 2019 DreamHack hosted the first senior World Cup for Counter Strike.

 In 2020, on the 30th of September, ESL announced that it had merged with DreamHack.
 The two companies are functioning as one, but the two brands are operated separately.